 How much does it cost for a family to attend?
 A volunteer?

-Retreat families attend at no cost.
-They are only responsible for their transportation to and from the retreat.
-Volunteers not only give a week of their vacation to serve our families, they also have a goal to raise $300 to attend.
+Retreat participants attend at no cost.
+They are only responsible for their transportation to, from and during the retreat.
+Volunteers not only give a week of their vacation to serve our participants, they also have a goal to raise $300 to attend.

 What type of donations do you need?

-Our hope for the future is to have retreat venues that can maximize the number of families who can experience a retreat week.
+Our hope for the future is to have retreat venues that can maximize the number of participants who can experience a retreat week.
 We are increasing our number of retreats each year.

 Is my gift tax-deductible?
 How do you get your funding?